openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-installation.md

 ---
-id: prerequisites-re
+id: rs-installation
-title: Replicated Engine Prerequisites
+title: Replicated Storage Installation
 keywords:
- - Replicated Engine Prerequisites
+ - Replicated Storage Prerequisites
+ - Prerequisites
- - prerequisites
+ - Replicated Storage Installation
  - Linux platforms
  - Managed Kubernetes Services on Public Cloud
  - Kubernetes On-Prem Solutions
 description: This guide will help you to verify that your Kubernetes worker nodes have the required prerequisites to install OpenEBS and use OpenEBS Volumes to run your Kubernetes Stateful Workloads.
 In addition, you will learn about how to customize the installer according to your managed Kubernetes provider.
 ---

-# Prerequisites
+## Prerequisites

-## General
+### General

 All worker nodes must satisfy the following requirements: